 After some scribbling and counting, I put a 3×5 card in my typewriter, banged on a few keys, and silently handed the card to my friend.
-It had 3 lines:

 |Haiku written on

 |a typewriter: ultimate

 We shared a laugh and I kept the card.

 In the course of about 50 years, I eventually wrote about 50 haiku, all conforming to the 5-7-5 Rule.
-While thinking about ways I might publish some of my haiku, I did some web browsing and found many haiku that I liked, including the following gem by Alexis Rotella:
+While thinking about ways I might publish some of my haiku, I did some web browsing and found many haiku that I liked, including

 |Just friends: …

 |he watches my gauze dress

 |blowing on the line.

 I barely noticed the violation of 5-7-5 and did not mind it at all.
-Some time later, Lew Gardner sent me a handout from the haiku class he teaches, with examples that included Just friends: … and the following gem by Anita Virgil:
+Some time later, Lew Gardner sent me a handout from the haiku class he teaches, with examples that included Just friends: … and

 |walking the snow-crust

 Now the violation of 5-7-5 is integral to the imagery!

 |An old silent pond…

 |A frog jumps into the pond,

 |splash!
 Silence again.

 I needed strict observance of 5-7-5 to prove a point long ago, but the 5-5-5 of my last borrowing from Lew’s handout is close enough to support a funnier joke with a haiku that refers to itself.
-I salute whoever topped my 1st effort with the classic
+I salute whoever topped my first effort with the classic